Skip to main content

 • encouraging workers to notify their employer if they are identified as a close contact of someone who is displaying symptoms of a communicable disease (including flu coronavirus or norovirus), to enable consideration of appropriate reasonable adjustments and mitigation measures such as physical distancing and wearing of PPE or face coverings

-• reinforcing the importance of the person following advice for close contacts published in the self-isolation guidance
+• reinforcing the importance of the person following advice for close contacts published in the 'Guidance for people with symptoms of a respiratory infection', including COVID-19

 • identifying workers who were previously on the Shielding Patient List and seeking to avoid any close contact with a symptomatic case of a communicable disease working in close proximity to them